 Do not hesitate to seek legal assistance if you have been involved in a vehicle accident that was caused by another person’s negligence.
 Insurance companies will swoop in quickly and try to reach the lowest settlement possible when you may be entitled to much more.

-At the SMA Law Group, we will work tirelessly to secure the compensation you deserve in the aftermath of an accident.
+At the SMT Legal, we will work tirelessly to secure the compensation you deserve in the aftermath of an accident.
 When you need a Pittsburgh car accident attorney, you can contact us for a free consultation by clicking here or calling 412-765-3345.